Is there a benefit if my supplier of undercarriage parts for excavators has a partner in the US?

 2. Clear Roles: The customer knows exactly who to call for what.

 3. Direct Technical Access: If the US partner's tech team can't solve a problem, they immediately set up a three-way call with my engineers in China.
-We want to talk to the customer.
-The partner's job is to make that easier, not harder.

 How can I verify the nature of their relationship with their US partner?